google_counter

 • Patient preference for less invasive treatment options

 Smaller metastases (≤3 cm) and lower CEA levels typically yield better results.
-The procedure shows low recurrence rates at treated sites (6-15%) and can be safely repeated if new secondary liver cancer sites develop.
+The procedure shows low recurrence rates at treated sites (6-15%); it can be safely repeated if new secondary liver cancer sites develop.

-Radiofrequency ablation (RFA) and microwave ablation (MWA) represent advanced thermal destruction techniques for liver metastases, offering minimally invasive alternatives when surgery isn't feasible.
-Under ultrasound or CT guidance, physicians insert thin electrodes or probes directly into metastatic cancer tissue.
+Radiofrequency ablation (RFA) and microwave ablation (MWA) are thermal destruction techniques for liver metastases.
+Under ultrasound or CT guidance, physicians insert thin electrodes or probes into metastatic cancer tissue.
+These offer minimally invasive alternatives when surgery isn't possible or indicated.
 [5]

-RFA uses high-frequency electrical current to generate controlled heat that destroys cancer cells while preserving healthy liver tissue.
-The procedure typically takes 10-30 minutes per lesion and can often be performed as an outpatient treatment.
-Patients experience minimal discomfort and can usually return to normal activities within days rather than weeks required for major surgery.
+RFA generates controlled heat with high-frequency electrical current.
+The procedure typically takes 10-30 minutes per one site and can often be performed as an outpatient treatment.
+Patients experience minimal discomfort: they can usually return to normal activities within days rather than weeks required for major surgery.

 MWA uses electromagnetic waves to create larger, more uniform heating zones with several key advantages: